miahmanning/miahmanning.github.io/_pages/research-projects.md

 Past Projects
 --------------

+**Characterizing a New Strain of _Chromobacterium vaccinii_ and its Microbial Interactons**

+_[Marine Biological Laboratory](https://www.mbl.edu/), Microbial Diveristy Advanced Training Course, Course Directors [Dr. John Spear](https://cee.mines.edu/project/spear-john/) and [Dr. Scott Dawson](https://biology.ucdavis.edu/people/scott-dawson)_

+Since the first purification of violacein from _Chromobacterium violaceum_ by Lasseur and Girardey in 1926, this dark-purple pigment has captured the attention of scientists for nearly a century.
+Violacein is a bisindole pigment produced by a wide variety of bacteria including _Alteromonas_, _Janthinobacterium_, _Pseudoalteromonas_, _Duganella_, and _Collimonas_ in a broad range of environments such as deep seas, coastal and freshwater environments, soils, within glacial ice, on the leaves of white clover, and the skin of amphibians.
+The most well-studied genus is _Chromobacterium_.
+In 1945, Lichstein and Van de San discovered the antibiotic properties of extracted violacein from _Chromobacterium_ violacein on both gram-positive and gram-negative bacteria, as well as molds.
+A study on _Staphylococcus aureus_ shows that this antibacterial property is due in part to the lipophilic nature of violacein.
+Violacein causes membrane integrity disruption, with increased potassium ion and ATP leakage.
+Loss of intracellular contents and osmotic balance may then trigger cell death.
+In the last two decades, violacein has emerged into the spotlight for its pharmacological potential for its biocidal properties including anticancer, antibacterial, antifungal, trypanocidal, antileishmanial, anti-nematode, antiulcerogenic, immunomodulatory and antiviral.
+Therefore, the isolation of _Chromobacterium vaccinii_ from School Street Swamp, Woods Hole, MA, a swamp characterized by many types of metal metabolism, was an interesting finding worth investigating.
+The findings of this pilot project detail the phenotypic and genomic characterization of an isolate of _Chromobacterium vaccinii_ and its microbial interactions with bacteria within and outside its natural environment.

 **Effectiveness of Bloom Mitigtation Strategies for *Karenia brevis***

 _[Mote Marine Laboratory & Aquarium](https://mote.org/), Advised by [Dr. Vince Lovko](https://mote.org/staff/member/vincent-lovko1)_